-Qatar: QSE Index opens higher
+Qatar: QSE index opens higher

 PHOTO

-Doha, Qatar: Qatar Stock Exchange (QSE) index recorded gains of 13.55 points, or 0.13%, at the start of Wednesday’s trading, to reach 10,636 points, supported by three sectors.
+Doha, Qatar: The Qatar Stock Exchange (QSE) general index opened higher on Wednesday, gaining 29.59 points, or 0.28%, to reach 10,534 points, compared to the previous session's close, supported by all sectors.

 © Dar Al Sharq Press, Printing and Distribution.
 All Rights Reserved.
 Provided by SyndiGate Media Inc. (Syndigate.info).